 Yes!
 I’ve been thrilled to win some awards and recognition for creative and/or humour writing.
 Among them are the John Kenneth Galbraith Literary Award (short story), the Kerry Schooley Memorial Award (short story), Mayworks (humorous essay on work & short story) and The Toronto Sun writing contest (essay, non-fiction).
 I’m a two-time finalist (2015, 2014) in the Mark Twain House Royal Nonesuch Humor Writing Contest (USA), and a two-time finalist in the Writers’ Union of Canada Short Prose Competition (2011, 2009).
 I’ve also won many prizes in local and regional writing contests (those are listed under “Recognition” on the “Writing” page).

-As a corporate communications manager and publications editor, Judy earned an International Association of Business Communicators’ (IABC) Silver Leaf Award of Excellence (Community/Investor Relations), a Life Communicators Association (LCA) Award of Excellence (Annual Reports/Mutual Companies) and an IABC Silver Leaf Award of Merit (Annual Reports).
+In previous years, I was recognized for songwriting (I was principal lyricist for over 90 songs published on more than ten award-winning children’s and new country albums).
+Also, as a corporate communications manager and publications editor, I earned an International Association of Business Communicators’ (IABC) Silver Leaf Award of Excellence (Community/Investor Relations), a Life Communicators Association (LCA) Award of Excellence (Annual Reports/Mutual Companies) and an IABC Silver Leaf Award of Merit (Annual Reports).

-Judy Millar is a graduate of Wilfrid Laurier University (English & French literature).
-She has studied short fiction-writing and novel-writing at Vancouver Island University, and public relations theory and practice at the University of Victoria.
-Judy is a member of the Society of Composers, Authors and Music Publishers of Canada (SOCAN) and the Federation of BC Writers.
-She is a former director of WordStorm Society of the Arts.
+I’m a graduate of Wilfrid Laurier University (Majors: English & French literature).
+More recently, I’ve studied short fiction-writing and novel-writing at Vancouver Island University, and public relations theory and practice at the University of Victoria.
+I’m a member of the Society of Composers, Authors and Music Publishers of Canada (SOCAN) and the Federation of BC Writers.
+I’m also a former director of WordStorm Society of the Arts.